April 22, 2012

 World, Space, and Licenses

 Common licenses for software include the term “worldwide”.
 Now, what does worldwide mean?
 The problem with the term worldwide is that it is ambigous and depending on it’s interpretation, violates against DFSG 6 which states: “No Discrimination Against Fields of Endeavor”.
 The reason: Space travel.
 If we take the term worldwide to mean “everywhere on earth”, the license becomes non-free, as it prohibits the use outside of this planet.
-Affected by this problem are the patent section of GPL-3, the Apache 2. ...
+Affected by this problem are the patent section of GPL-3, the Apache 2.0 license, the CC licenses, the GFDL, and probably also others. ...
 Read more 》

 June 15, 2011